In this post, you will find all the important facts about Oymyakon in Yakutia and you will learn how to visit this unique and stunning place!

-If you are looking for something really unique and extreme, travelling Yakutia in winter will be a moving experience for you.
+If you are looking for something unique and extreme, traveling Oymyakon in Yakutia in winter will be a moving experience for you.
 In Yakutia, you will find the coldest inhabited places on earth.
 Nevertheless, once arrived you will soon realize that the climate is just one of the remarkable things about this place.
 You will find out that the hospitality of the indigenous population forms a sharp contrast to the harsh climate conditions.

 Ironic enough, Oymyakon means in Evenki language something like ‘the unfrozen patch’ due to the hot springs close to Oymyakon.
 But why is Oymyakon that cold?
-Apart from its location in far north, its attitude almost 1,000 meters above sea level as well as its location in a basin making cold winds flowing into the village contribute to the extraordinary cold.
+Apart from its location in the far north, its attitude is almost 1,000 meters above sea level as well as its location in a basin making cold winds flowing into the village contribute to the extraordinary cold.
 The cold air flowing into the bottom of the basis and pushes the warmer air up out of the basin.

 The roughly 500 inhabitants of Oymyakon have adapted to life in the extreme subarctic climate.
 This is also true for pupils, the local school only stops working at temperatures hitting the minus 55 degrees mark.
 But also else, the local population lives a quite normal life.

 Want to learn more about the daily life in Oymyakon?
 Have a look at this awesome documentary:

 Does Oymyakon have seasons?
 How warm does it get in Oymyakon?